 A number of disorders that impact the male reproductive system do not have any symptoms beyond reduced fertility.

-A quick primer in genetics The human genome is the complete set of instructions for building a human.
-It is made up of 23 pair of chromosomes which each have somewhere between 500 – 5,000 [...]
+The human genome is the complete set of instructions for building a human.
+It is made up of 23 pair of chromosomes which each have somewhere between 500 – 5,000 individual genes, each of which [...]

 Klinefelter Syndrome, also called XXY syndrome, is a genetic condition where boys are born with an extra x-chromosome, leading to fertility complications.